openmm/openmm/docs-source/usersguide/library/03_tutorials.rst

 Units
 -----

-The simple molecular dynamics system described in Section :ref:`simple-molecular-dynamics-system` employs the commonly used units of angstroms and kcals.
-These differ from the units and parameters used within OpenMM (see Section :ref:`units`\ ): nanometers and kilojoules.
+The simple molecular dynamics system described in Section :numref:`simple-molecular-dynamics-system` employs the commonly used units of angstroms and kcals.
+These differ from the units and parameters used within OpenMM (see Section :numref:`units`\ ): nanometers and kilojoules.
 These differences may be small but they are critical and must be carefully accounted for in the interface routines.